wp-plugins/kn-mobile-sharebar/readme.txt

 Tags: share, facebook, whatsapp, sharebar, social, social share, social buttons, buttons, responsive, twitter Requires at least: 3.0.1
 Tested up to: 4.1.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv3

-Displays a floating share bar with WhatsApp, Twitter and Facebook on bottom of your wordpress self hosted website via mobile.
+Displays a floating share bar with custom shared text on Facebook, Twitter and WhatsApp at bottom or top of your wordpress self hosted website via mobile.

 == Description ==

-* Displays a floating share bar with WhatsApp, Twitter and Facebook on bottom of your wordpress self hosted website via mobile.
+* Displays a floating share bar with custom shared text on Facebook, Twitter and WhatsApp at bottom or top of your wordpress self hosted website via mobile.

-= Post-Types =
+= Available Post-Types =

-For this version, this plugin will only shown to your article post.
+* Front page
+* Single post
+* All Pages

 = Demo - please view any article from this website with mobile =

 * My travel business website - `www.pakejtravel.com`
 * My personal website - `www.freddie.my`